blubin/Adaptive-Price-CA/README.md

 > Lahaie, Sébastien, and Benjamin Lubin. ["Adaptive Pricing in Combinatorial Auctions."]() In _Management Science_, Forthcoming.

-Correspondinb BibTex is as follows:
+Corresponding BibTex is as follows:

 ```
 @article{lahaielubin23adaptive,